microsoft/dev-container-features-template/README.md

 > ⚠️ NOTE: This is a work-in-progress project.
 Subject to (heavy) modification!

-# Devcontainer Features Template
+# Developer container `features` Template

 To create your own remote [devcontainer features](#), use this repo as a template.
-This repo contains two "features" called `helloworld` and `color`.
+This repo contains two example "features" called `helloworld` and `color`.

+These features can then be declared in your `devcontainer.json` file for use in the Remote-Containers extension or GitHub Codespaces.

 # Features In This Repo (Directory)